What did you think an artist would pick up on from your poem?

 Did the visual artist refract any element of the poem that made you see the poem differently?

-Poet Nathan McClain: Not necessarily, no. I think the elements of the portrait, the hazy or blurred features of the figure against the bright backdrop, what look like fractured coins, were more highlighted or exacerbated with my knowledge of the poem.
+Poet Nathan McClain: Not necessarily, no. I think the elements of the portrait-the hazy or blurred features of the figure, against the bright backdrop which looks like a series of fractured coins-were more highlighted or exacerbated with my knowledge of the poem.
 It is interesting, though, to engage a visual representation of the language presented.

 When you began this piece, was it color, shape, or some other aspect that you followed?
 Did that change?

 Artist Sam Vernon: Shape, line, and shadow.
 How gray memory can be…

 What surprised or struck you once you saw the finished broadside?